adampl2/CryptoSwap/README.md

 ### Deployment

-GitHub Pages was used to deploy the live website.
+GitHub Pages was used to deploy the live [CryptoSwap](https://adampl2.github.io/CryptoSwap/index.html) website.
 Instructions:

 1. Log in (or sign up) to Github.
-2. Find the repository for this project, "First-milestone-project-DroneX".
+2. Find the repository for this project, [adampl12/CryptoSwap](https://github.com/adampl2/CryptoSwap).
 3. Click on the Settings link.
 4. Click on the Pages link in the left-hand side navigation bar.
 5. In the Source section, choose main from the drop-down select branch menu.
 Select Root from the drop-down select folder menu.